Coal Ash Slurry Pumping 101 - Pump Selection HelpHow to Pick Slurry Pump for Coal Ash and Power Plant Applications. Education Series.

 A slurry is a mixture of solid particles suspended in a liquid medium (coal ash).
 In most industrial applications, the suspended solid particles are denser than the liquid.
-Slurries can therefore be categorized as non-settling or settling slurries based on the solid particle size.
+Slurries can, therefore, be categorized as non-settling or settling slurries based on the solid particle size.
 Settling slurries are unstable mixtures with coarse particles that tend to settle at the bottom.
-They have high wearing properties that necessitate careful selection of slurry handling equipment.
+They have high wearing properties that necessitate the careful selection of slurry handling equipment.
 Non-settling slurries contain very fine particles that can remain suspended in the liquid medium for extended periods.
-These slurries have a lower wearing effect but still require careful selection of handling equipment as their behavior varies from that of normal liquids.
+These slurries have a lower wearing effect but still, require careful selection of handling equipment as their behavior varies from that of normal liquids.

 Slurries are often used in the industry as a convenient method of handling solids in bulk.
 They behave somewhat like thick fluids that can flow under gravity and may be pumped using suitable pumping equipment.
 Slurry pipelines offer economic benefits overland transport and are more environment-friendly, particularly in remote areas.
 They find applications in steel processing, mining, foundries and power generation.

 About Coal Ash: AKA Fly Ash and Bottom Ash